-In areas that drain to a sediment pond, PAM can be applied to bare soil under the following conditions:
+In areas that drain to a sediment pond, PAM can be applied to bare soil in the following locations and under the following conditions:

-- During rough grading operations
+- o During rough grading operations

-- Staging areas
+- o In staging areas

-- Balanced cut and fill earthwork
+- o Balanced cut and fill earthwork

 - Haul roads prior to placement of crushed rock surfacing

 - Compacted soil roadbase

+- Stockpiles

-- Stockpiles - After final grade and before paving or final seeding and planting - Pit sites - Sites having a winter shut down.
+- o After final grade and before paving or final seeding and planting

+- Pit sites

+O Sites having a winter shut down.
 In the case of winter shut down, or where soil will remain unworked for several months, use PAM together with mulch.